I’ve been told (more than once) that I’m not the best role model concerning change. To be candid, I thoroughly agree with the characterization.

-I believe that we all have a leading predisposition when faced with change in our work environment — and this represents both our collected experiences and temperament.
+Regardless, I firmly acknowledge the value of flexing our workplace “change muscles”.
+But knowing ourselves is likely the very first place to look when building this skill set.
+I believe that we all have a leading predisposition when faced with change at work — and this represents both our collected experiences and temperament.
 Of course, this influences our leading strategy when reacting to change as well.
 That’s where things get tricky.
 (If you manage others, just reflect on what this means for your team.)
 We need to come to an understanding of our own tendency and recognize how this affects our response.

 The realization that we tend toward one or the another, is a crucial step.
 I’m sure we moderate slightly with the nature of the change — but we all lean one way or another.